Medical Office Administration

 - This course examines the etiology, signs and symptoms, diagnostic procedures, treatment, prognosis, and prevention of selected diseases and disorders of each body system.
 The subjects of congenital abnormalities, pediatric illnesses, and pain and its management are included.

-- Foundation of Health Insurance
+- Foundations of Health Insurance

 - This course will introduce the student to the history of health insurance.
 The student will be introduced to government healthcare plans and legal and regulatory requirements that govern physician billing.